 Learning how to measure productivity

-Economists argue that productivity growth is the main driver of economic growth and development and should be at the centre of the policy-makers agendas.
+Economists argue that productivity growth is the main driver of economic growth, development and increases in living standards; this is why economists suggest that productivity growth should be at the centre of covid-19 recovery strategies.
 But productivity is somehow a difficult concept which appears every day in newspapers and policy papers from all over the world, but it is not easy to define and to measure.
 The objective of the course is exactly to help you in better understating the concept of productivity.

 What is productivity?